PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 layout: post
 title: "Job Search - Resources, Information, and Advice"
 tags: [ career ]
+description: "Advice I use when mentoring others making a career move."
 ---

 This post contains information that I've found useful when planning to take the next steps in my career.
 I've personally gone through this process several times, have interviewed a wide variety of candidates, and assisted friends and colleagues with their resumes and job searches.
 Most of my experience is working with STEM candidates, however, the information in this post is fairly general and should be helfpul to a wider audience.